YusufStar/golang-auth-api/docs/migrations/MIGRATION_SOCIAL_LOGIN_DATA.md

 ## Overview

-This migration enhances the user and social account models to store complete profile data from social login providers (Google, Facebook, GitHub).
+This migration enhances the user and social account models to store complete profile data from social login providers (Google, GitHub).
 Previously, only basic email information was being stored.

 ## Changes